-All buildings were designed from a green perspective, using high-performance materials with low-level organic compounds and using minimal resources.
+All buildings were designed using high-performance materials with low-level organic compounds and minimal resources.
 Natural lighting and innovation in space design have resulted in an environment that benefits all who live, work and visit here.
 Ongoing ecological work at the campus specializes in field science experiences within the suburban-rural interface and human-use impacts on our natural communities.

-The Jackson Campus can accommodate events for as many as 300 people, with adaptable spaces including educational and wildlife conferences, teaching and professional development workshops and conferences, luncheons, board meetings, community events and weddings.
+The Jackson Campus can accommodate events for as many as 300 people.
+Its adaptable resources host educational and wildlife conferences, professional development workshops, luncheons, board meetings, community events and weddings.

 High Performance Design